llanos1205/Sofia_Token/README.md

 # Sofia_Token
-django server with flutter client JWT
+django server with flutter client practice for JWT implementation in both tecnologies